Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 This is where external DACs come into the picture.

 External DACs are designed specifically for taking over the digital-to-analog conversion duties.
 Their circuitry is more efficient.
 And modern DACs even have internal digital clocks to reduce digital timing errors, aka “jitter”.
+Which is to say, the audio is “high resolution” – quite like the difference between 480p and 1080p video.

 Think of an external DAC vs your computer's onboard DAC as the difference between a power drill and a hammer & chisel.
 Both can drill out a hole, but the power drill is going to be faster and more accurate.